lian-huang/Shopify-Data-Science-Intern-Challenge/README.md

 # Shopify-Data-Science-Intern-Challenge

-Please look at the .ipynb notebook for the Shopify Data Science Intern Challenge submission.
+Please look at the Shopify Data Science Intern Challenge.ipynb for the Shopify Data Science Intern Challenge submission.

 Thank you.